Eseniya1134/ProWise/README.md

 # ProWise — A Platform for Monetizing Expert Knowledge

 ## 📌 Brief Description
-**ProWise** is a service that helps specialists (lawyers, marketers, psychologists, tutors, etc.) sell consultations and micro-courses, while allowing clients to find verified experts to solve their tasks.
+**ProWise** is a service that helps specialists (lawyers, marketers, psychologists, tutors, etc.) sell consultations and micro-courses, while allowing clients to create requests and find verified experts to solve their tasks.

 ## Project Goal
 To create a convenient and secure platform for quick expert consultations with fair monetization.

 ## Key Features
-- 🛒 **Service Catalog** – Find specialists or orders by category.
+- 🛒 **Service Catalog** – Search for specialists or requests by category.
-- 💰 **Finance** – Deposit and withdraw funds, view transaction history and statistics.
+- 💰 **Finance** – Top up and withdraw funds, view transaction history and statistics.
 - 💬 **Communication** – Chats and calls between clients and experts.
 - ⏳ **Order Status** – Track deadlines and manage tasks.
 - 📌 **Personal Account** – Profile with qualification verification and settings.

 ## What Makes ProWise Unique?
-✔ Transparent selection of specialists and orders.
+✔ Transparent selection of specialists and requests.
-✔ Convenient fund withdrawals.
+✔ Convenient withdrawals.
-✔ Verified experts with official documentation.
+✔ Verified experts with official documents.

 ---

 ✨ **Stay tuned for updates and improvements!**

 ---